Substate/Substate/README.md

 # Substate

-Substate is a Redux-inspired state management library for Swift.
+Substate is a state management library for Swift.

 ## 🎚 States